PeterWaher/IoTGateway/Content/Waher.Content.Markdown/README.md

 -   Headers receive automatic id's (camel casing).
 -   Emojis are supported using the shortname syntax `:shortname:`.
 -   Smileys are supported, and converted to emojis.
 Inspired from: http://git.emojione.com/demos/ascii-smileys.html
 -   Sections can be created by separating them using a block containing a single line of `=` signs.
+Number of desired columns can be specified by dividing the line into groups of `=` signs, separating them with one or more space characters.
+Number of actual columns used to present the information will depend on medium used to display the content.
+Currently, only HTML supports multi-column sections, and then only if the client used has sufficient space to display the desired number of columns.

 -   Any multimedia, not just images, can be inserted using the `!` syntax.
 This includes audio and video.
 The architecture is pluggable and allows for customization of inclusion of content, including web content such as YouTube videos, etc. Linking to a local markdown file will include the file into